DanWaisman/PHAS0097_research_project/README.md

-# PHAS0097_research_project
+# Machine learning for atom and molecule recognition

-Code used throughout the MSci theoretical physics research project.
+In this repository we've laid out the code used throughout the research project carried out for the MSci in Theoretical Physics.